 So far, 12 students have had the opportunity to work on part of their PhD thesis at CERN.
 The Grant Scheme though is a time-limited fund, sustained over the years thanks to the generous support of private donors and sponsors.
 To prolong the life of the fund, every donation matters.

-Consider supporting the CERN & Society Programme with your donation.
-Together, we can do even greater things!
+Please consider supporting the CERN & Society Programme with a donation.